 It might not be the cheapest option out there, but it’s super durable and covered by a lifetime warranty too (plus it looks amazing), so overall we think it’s definitely worth the investment.

-We thought we were mistaken when we first found this tent online – a nine-person tent with built-in LED lighting plus a fan?
+We thought we were mistaken when we first found this tent online – a nine-person tent (almost a 10 person tent) with built-in LED lighting plus a fan?
 Surely not…but no, there was no mistake.
 The Coleman Lighted Cabin Tent really does offer these exceptional home comforts.

 The LEDs are integrated into the top of the cabin tent, providing you with an overhead glow while you go about your business.
 If you’re camping in a large group, then this really does make all the difference to your camping experience.
 You can keep your belongings organized, read a book in the evening, and you won’t trip over on your way to the bathroom at night.
 To turn the lights on, all you have to do is flip a switch – it’s just like being at home – just make sure you pick up some D-cell batteries or a rechargeable cartridge as they’re sold separately.